App connects users around the globe to personal trainers via video

 Like traditional classes, the instructors in the video classes, which have three to five students, offer motivation and feedback.
 Users can join an existing class, or organize a new one with friends.

-Students can see a video feed off each other in the app, along with a feed of the instructor, who can provide feedback to them during the class.
+Students can see a video feed of each other in the app, along with a feed of the instructor, who can provide feedback to them during the class.

 "Instead of watching a static video that could get boring, or isn't necessarily built for you, we thought we would give people the opportunity to meet with a real person who would spend the whole workout with you and correct your form," Plante said.